kamalmukhalalaty/Portfolio/README.md

 This project involved:
 - A binary classifier is trained and validated on generic tweets from the file named sentiment_analysis.csv.
   - The extracted corpus is modelled via both Bag of words (BOW) and Term Frequency-Inverse Document Frequency (TF-IDF) embeddings.
-  - top 200 features were selected based on frequency and the following models were applied using Scikit's default settings:
+  - top 200 features were selected based on the frequency and the following models were applied using Scikit's default settings:
     - LogisticRegression
     - RandomForestClassifier
     - decision tree